hashicorp/terraform-provider-hcp/docs/resources/vault_radar_resource_iam_binding.md

 page_title: "hcp_vault_radar_resource_iam_binding Resource - terraform-provider-hcp"
 subcategory: "HCP Vault Radar"
 description: |-
-  Updates the Vault Radar Resource IAM policy to bind a role to a new member.
+  Updates the Vault Radar Resource IAM policy to bind a role to a new principal.
 Existing bindings are preserved.
 ---

 # hcp_vault_radar_resource_iam_binding (Resource)

 -> **Note:** This feature is currently in private beta.

-Updates the Vault Radar Resource IAM policy to bind a role to a new member.
+Updates the Vault Radar Resource IAM policy to bind a role to a new principal.
 Existing bindings are preserved.

 ## Example Usage